-The District levied a 2018 assessment per acre of developed property, which resulted in an assessment of \$281,911.
-The 2018 assessment has been collected in full.
+The District levied a 2019 assessment per acre of developed property, which resulted in an assessment of \$281,911. \$7,320 of the 2019 assessment has not been collected.

-The District levied a 2019 assessment per acre of developed property, which resulted in an assessment of \$281,911.
-The 2019 assessment has been fully deferred.
+The District levied a 2020 assessment per acre of developed property, which resulted in an assessment of \$281,911.
+The 2020 assessment has been fully deferred.

 All property values and exempt status, if any, are determined by the appraisal district.
 Assessed values are determined as of January 1 of each year, at which time a tax lien attaches to the related property.
-Taxes are levied around October/November, are due upon receipt and are delinquent the following February 1.
+Assessments are levied around October/November, are due upon receipt and are delinquent the following February 1.
 Penalty and interest attach thereafter.